-Note that the process indicates that after a conversation is marked above long-running by а page, requests back to that page (whether ajax or not) will activate that conversation.
-It also means that new Pages set as RequestTargetS, if created directly with setResponsePage(somePageInstance) or with setResponsePage(SomePage.class,pageParameters), will have the conversation propagated to them.
-This can be avoided by (a) ending the conversation before the call to setResponsePage, (b) using a BookmarkablePageLink rather than directly instantiating the response page, or (c) specifying an empty cid parameter in PageParameters when using setResponsePage().
-(Note that the final case also provides a mechanism for switching conversations: if a cid is specified in PageParameters, it will be used by bookmarkable pages, rather than the current conversation.)
+Note that the above process indicates that after a conversation is marked long-running by a page, requests made back to that page (whether AJAX or not) will activate that conversation.
+It also means that new Page objects assigned as a RequestTarget, whether directly Via setResponsePage(somePageInstance) or With setResponsePage(SomePage.class, pageParameters), will have the conversation propagated to them.
+This can be avoided by:

+- 1. ending the conversation before the call to setResponsePage, - 2. using a BookmarkablePageLink rather than directly instantiating the response page, or - 3. specifying an empty cid parameter in PageParameters when using setResponsePage().

+The final case also provides a mechanism for switching conversations: if a cid is specified in PageParameters, it will be used by bookmarkable pages, rather than the current conversation.